 Eager to get a dramatically younger look with surgery but don’t want to blow all your savings?
-The good news is that you can have a facelift Manila, the Philippines’ capital, for 50-90% less than back home.
+The good news is that you can opt for a facelift in Manila, the Philippines’ capital, for 50-70% less than back home.

 Medical Departures can help you find world-class care and reputable facilities in Manila, with the trip to this exotic part of the world presenting a great chance to enjoy a pre-surgery holiday, too!

 You may be a good candidate for this facial surgery if:

 You have realistic expectations in terms of the kind of results you will see